 One popular cave that’s not far from Reykjavík is Leiðarendi cave.
 Leiðarendi cave is a lava tube located in the Tvíbollahraun lava field, close to the Blue Mountains, about a 25 minutes drive from Reykjavík.

-Leiðarendi is notable for its incredibly diverse and colourful scenery, and is considered a prime example of an Icelandic lava tube.
+Leiðarendi is notable for its incredibly diverse and colourful scenery and is considered a prime example of an Icelandic lava tube.

-A distinctive feature of Leiðarendi are the various lava flakes that have fallen from its walls and roof, due to frost and erosion.
+A distinctive feature of Leiðarendi is the various lava flakes that have fallen from its walls and roof, due to frost and erosion.
 The cave walls are polished by lava streams and filled with stalagmites, stalactites and other fascinating formations.
 In winter you are likely to see glistening natural ice sculptures in the cave, adding further beauty to the already otherworldly scene.

 Beware that there is some climbing and crawling necessary when going through this cave.